floppystudiodev/bottomdollar_dlc_fivem/README.md

 ## 🎯 Purpose

 The purpose of this package is to allow the use of the basic files from the new update in FiveM until the official gamebuild is released.

-This package is not intended to stream all files, though you can include them if you wish, but be aware that this will increase the server's resource usage.
-It is designed so that FiveM server owners can use the parts they are most interested in.
+**❗ This package is not intended to stream all files, though you can include them if you wish, but be aware that this will increase the server's resource usage.
+It is designed so that FiveM server owners can use the parts they are most interested in.**

 ## ⚠️ Important Notes